camping-packing-list

 Protective Items

 Sunblock, chapstick with SPF, and bug spray (as mentioned before) are essential for protecting yourself against nature.
-Be sure to include these on your camping checklist as well.
+Be sure to include these on your camping packing list as well.

 3. Your Food and Drinks

 There might be a restaurant on-site, but you aren’t going to want to eat there every night.
-There’s also the chance that the campgrounds don’t have many places to eat at all.
+There’s also the chance that the campgrounds don’t have many places to eat.
 You’ll need to bring your own food and a portable kitchen.

 Cooking Tools

 Bring a cooking stove made specifically for camping.
-You’ll then want to bring all the necessary cookware such as pots, pans, and utensils for cooking and eating.
-Bring a cutting board as well for preparing your food on.
+You’ll then want to bring all the necessary cookware, such as pots, pans, and utensils for cooking and eating.
+Bring a cutting board as well for preparing your food.

 Food

-Packaged snack items are a must as they’re easy to eat while on the go.
+Packaged snack items are a must, as they’re easy to eat while on the go.
 Freeze-dried meals are perfect for cooking on the trails.
-Other food items that you can cook on your portable stove depend on what your family enjoys.
+Other food items you can cook on your portable stove depend on what your family enjoys.

 Just be sure to bring enough to last you the entire trip.